hpcgarage/ParTI/matlab/README.md

-This directory contains the MATLAB wrapper of ParTI library.
+This directory contains the MATLAB wrapper of ParTI! library.

 ## Building